-Custodial services are being implemented, including routine cleaning and disinfecting of work surfaces, equipment, tools and machinery, vehicles and areas in the campus environment, including classrooms, labs, restrooms, common areas, break rooms, lunch rooms, meeting rooms, and drop-off and pick-up locations.
+Custodial services are being implemented, including routine cleaning of work surfaces, equipment, tools and machinery, vehicles and areas in the campus environment, including classrooms, labs, restrooms, common areas, break rooms, lunch rooms, meeting rooms, and drop-off and pick-up locations.

 When a student, faculty, or staff member becomes ill with suspect COVID-19 on campus

 General precautions for common spaces (classrooms, offices, public spaces)

 When someone on campus develops any symptoms of illness consistent with COVID-19 (e.g., fever, cough, or shortness of breath):

 - Send the person home or back to their dorm room, apartment, home, or other accommodation.

 - Ensure the person has easy access to hygiene supplies, including facial tissues and alcohol-based hand rub in case an individual becomes ill in a public space.